junyiwo/Zeus/README.md

 All the files are included in the folder "Player", the "player.js" is a webpage player.
 It will play the requested 360 video when double clicked it.

 # Citation
-To cite our paper, use this Bibtex code:
+To cite our paper, please use this Bibtex code:
 ```
 @inproceedings{yi2020analysis,
   title={An Analysis of Delay in Live 360 Video Streaming Systems},